Owners urged to keep dogs on leads after 'two swans are killed' at South Tyneside beauty spot

 5

-The adult male swan and one cygnet are said to have died from their injuries.
-The other cygnet has happily recovered at a sanctuary.

-People living nearby say visitors from outside the area are unaware that the wildlife is there and therefore don’t always have their dogs on leads.
+People living nearby say visitors from outside the area are unaware of the wildlife there and therefore don’t always have their dogs on leads.

 The dog owners have not been traced and there is no proof of the alleged incident to present to the RSPCA.

-The Gazette understands that there is no specific rule to keep dogs on leads at Monkton Marsh, but the council is urging owners to do so.
+The Gazette understands that there is no specific rule regarding keeping dogs on leads at Monkton Marsh, but South Tyneside Council and the RSPCA have both issued advice after we contacted them about the alleged incident.

+The RSPCA say that regardless of local rules on keeping dogs on leads, owners still have a legal duty to keep their pets under control.

+An RSPCA spokesperson said: “We would always advise owners to take extra care with their dogs in public places and country parks where there is wildlife.

 “Most of our parks and open spaces are free from restrictions.